 Dal Lake is considered as the jewel of Srinagar.
 It won’t be wrong to say that Dal Lake is more or less an amazing visual depiction of the town itself.
-It is one of the most photogenic stretches situated in this particular place.
+The surroundings of the lake are one of the most photogenic stretches situated in Srinagar.
 If you ever visit Srinagar then Dal Lake must be on your travel bucket list.

 As the name suggests these gardens were particularly built in the era of Mughals.
 We can say that this garden is a combination of Nishat Bagh, Shalimar Gardens and Chasm-e-shahi.
-Moreover, the most prominent feature of these gardens are the cascading fountains which are definitely a must watch for anyone.
+Moreover, the most prominent feature of these gardens is the cascading fountains which are definitely a must-watch for anyone.

 The Shankaracharya temple is also known by the name of Jyesteshwara temple.
-Situated on the Shankaracharya hill this temple has immense charm and aura which will make you fall in love with it.
-Now, this is needless to say that the divine vibes of this temple which will make you stay for longer periods of time.
+Situated on the Shankaracharya hill, this temple has immense charm and aura which will make you fall in love with it.
+Now, this is needless to say that the divine vibes of this temple will certainly make you stay for longer periods of time.

-Srinagar is the kind of city which offers the tourists with all kinds of scope of things to get themselves indulged into such as skiing, eating out at modern and traditional restaurants and even trekking on the beautiful hilltops.
+Srinagar is the kind of city that offers tourists with all kinds of the scope of things to get themselves indulged into such as skiing, eating out at modern and traditional restaurants and even trekking on the beautiful hilltops.

 Shopping for your loved ones would be a great idea, isn’t it?
-And when you are in Kashmir then there are a lot of options to consider such as Pashminas, papièr mâchè bangles, carved wooden boxes, embroidered scarves, wicker baskets, silver jewellery, spices, and Kashmiri carpets and what not!
+And when you are in Kashmir then there are a lot of options to consider and purchase such as Pashminas, papièr mâchè bangles, carved wooden boxes, embroidered scarves, wicker baskets, silver jewelry, spices, and Kashmiri carpets and what not!

-It is a 9-day long festival which is celebrated by the Shia in the Muslim community in the months of March and April.
-During this time, people gather around in mosques and offer their prayers in the form of Namaz along with greeting each with a hearty embrace.
+Navroz is a 9-day long festival which is celebrated by the Shia Muslim community in the months of March and April.
+During this time, people gather around in mosques and offer their prayers in the form of Namaz and conclude the prayer by greeting each with a hearty embrace.
 Wearing new clothes and preparing delicious food items is a part of this festival.

-By Air – Sheikh Ul Alam Airport which is also known as Srinagar airport is the nearest airport.
-So, if you are looking for a cheap and reliable method of travelling to Kashmir then flight booking is the best option to go with.
+By Air.
+Sheikh Ul Alam Airport which is also known as Srinagar airport is the nearest airport.
+So, if you are looking for a comfortable, fast and reliable mode of traveling to Kashmir then flight booking is the best option to go with.
 Flights from all the major cities like Delhi, Kolkata, Mumbai, Bengaluru, Pune, Chandigarh arrive here regularly.

-By Road – Srinagar is a city which is very well connected with other towns and cities by road.
+By Road.
+Srinagar is a city which is very well connected with other towns and cities by road network.
 So, if you are planning to visit Srinagar by road then taking a bus or driving on your own are the options worth considering.
 In any case, you have to cover an approximate distance of 800, 2100, 2200 and 2900km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.